-History of the coin: This is the first year for a new Platinum series, the First Amendment to the United States Constitution featuring newly designed one-ounce 99.95 percent platinum proof coins.
+History of the coin: This is the second coin of the new Platinum series, the First Amendment to the United States Constitution featuring newly designed one-ounce 99.95 percent platinum proof coins.
 This five-year series (2021-2025) will reflect the five freedoms in the First Amendment —“Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

-The 2021 Platinum American Eagle coin is the first coin in the new First Amendment program series which focuses on Freedom of Religion.
-The Obverse design depicts a seedling and an acorn surrounded by the inscription “WITH FREEDOM OF RELIGION LIBERTY GROWS.”
-The reverse design for this series depicts an eagle in flight, an olive branch in its talons.
+The 2022 Platinum American Eagle coin is the second coin in the series and stands for Freedom of Speech.
+The obverse design depicts a branch from a juvenile oak tree framed with the inscription “WITH FREEDOM OF SPEECH LIBERTY BLOSSOMS.”
+It was designed by Artistic Infusion Program Designer Donna Weaver and sculpted by United States Mint Chief Engraver Joseph Menna.
+The common reverse design for this series depicts an eagle in flight, an olive branch in its talons.

 Each coin contains 1 oz. of .9995 Platinum